-- (d) A work-eligible individual who is the only parentsingle custodial parent or specified relative in need in the family of a child under six years of age meets the federal work participation rate by participating at least an average total of twenty hours per week in core activities (eighty-six hours monthly). - (2) In order to meet the federal work participation rate at least one of the parents in a two-parent assistance group must participate sufficient hours to meet the all-family rate as set forthdescribed in paragraph (F)(1)(c) of this rule. - (3) The following are the core work activities: - (a) Unsubsidized employment; - (b) Subsidized private sector employment; - (c) Subsidized public sector employment; - (d) Work experience program (WEP); - (e) On-the-job training (OJT); - (f) Job search and job readiness assistance; - (g) Community service; - (h) Vocational educational training; and - (i) Providing child care services to an individual who is participating in a community service program. - (4) The following are the non-core work activities: - (a) Job skills training directly related to employment; - (b) Education directly related to employment, in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency; and
+- (3) The following are the core work activities:

+- (a) Unsubsidized employment;

+- (b) Subsidized private sector employment;

+- (e) Subsidized public sector employment;

+- (d) Work experience program (WEP);

+- (e) On-the-job training (OJT);

+- (f) Job search and job readiness assistance;

+- (g) Community service;

+- (h) Vocational educational training; and

+- (i) Providing child care services to an individual who is participating in a community service program.
-(c) Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate.

-(5) Deeming of hours of participation

-- (a) A recipient who is married or a head of household and has not attained twenty years of age is deemed to be participating the required number of hours for a month in a fiscal year if when the recipient: - (i) Maintains satisfactory attendance at secondary school or the equivalent during the month; or - (ii) Participates in education directly related to employment for an average of at least twenty hours per week during the month. - (b) For a married recipient, such participation counts as the greater of twenty hours or the actual hours of participation. - (c) IfWhen both parents in the family are under twenty years old, the federal work requirements specified in paragraph (F)(1)(b) of this rule are met ifwhen both meet the conditions of paragraph (F)(5)(a)(i) or (F)(5)(a)(ii) of this rule.
+- (4) The following are the non-core work activities: - (a) Job skills training directly related to employment; - (b) Education directly related to employment, in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency; and - (c) Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalence, in the case of a recipient who has not completed secondary school or received such a certificate. - (5)(H) Deeming of hours of participation When are federal work participation hours deemed to have been met? - (a)(1) A recipient who is married or a head of household and has not attained twenty years of age is deemed to be participating the required number of hours for a month in a fiscal year when the recipient: - (i)(a) Maintains satisfactory attendance at secondary school or the equivalent during the month; or - (ii)(b) Participates in education directly related to employment for an average of at least twenty hours per week during the month. - (b)(2) For a married recipient, such participation counts as the greater of twenty hours or the actual hours of participation. - (e)(3) When both parents in the family are under twenty years old, the federal work requirements specified in paragraph (F)(1)(b)(G)(2) of this rule are met when both meet the conditions of paragraph (F)(5)(a)(i)(G)(7)(a)(i) or (F)(5)(a)(ii)(G)(7)(a)(ii) of this rule.